Write us

 During the walk the porters go at a brisk pace, they pass the groups, even some sections do it running, in this way they manage to get ahead and fulfill their work in a timely manner.

-How much is the payment that the porters receives?
+How much is the payment that porters receive?

 Porters Job: 8 hours + AFP (Pension Fund)